Past Productions

-During the last fifty years, the Stillorgan Players have staged over 100 thrillers, farces, plays & pantomimes.
-Click on a photo or title for more information about the production.
+Click on any photo or title for more information about the production.

 October 2018